asnota/OrangePOINTER/README.md

 2. Transitionning the training script from GPU to TPU.
 3. Rewriting of the keywords extraction script, since the YAKE extractor didn't result in acceptable output for French language.
 4. Addition of the CodeCarbon tracking, reported to the Comet ML platform for the scripts requiring considerable energy consumption.
-5. Amerioration of the cleansing procedure in ```generate_training_data.ipynb``` script, based on empirical observations of the output.
+5. Amelioration of the cleansing procedure in ```generate_training_data.ipynb``` script, based on empirical observations of the output.
-6. Addition of the ```join_train_data.ipynb``` script: since 100Mo of the raw French text takes about 3 hours to output the data consumable by the model, therefore we made turning several GCP instances at the same time to speed up the generation of the pretraining data and join them into one big file in the end.
+6. Addition of the ```join_train_data.ipynb``` script.
+The necessity of this script was dictated by the fact that 100Mo of the raw French text takes about 3 hours to output the data consumable by the model, therefore we made turning several GCP instances at the same time to speed up the generation of the pretraining data and join them into one big file in the end.
 7. Addition of the ```postprocessing.ipynb``` script, since the result of the inference contained undesired tags.
 8. Numerous comments and structurization of the code blocks.